The INFJ and the 9 Enneagram Types

 Healthy Twos Can Be: Generous, Supportive, Encouraging, Emotionally Expressive, Joyful, Humble, Imaginative, Creative, Insightful.
 They prioritize themselves rather than always putting others first.

-Find out more about Enneagram Twos: The Enneagram Two – The Helper
+Find out more about Enneagram Twos: 7 Struggles of the Enneagram 2

 Enneagram Type Three – The INFJ Achiever